-(i) At least one of the structures has been identified by the County Board as having historical significance and must incorporate or involve the preservation of an existing structure that can be retrofitted for residential

-- uses or unique buildings which add to the history and heritage of Kendall County. - (ii) The parcel must be greater than 45,000 square feet in size and must be able to demonstrate the ability to provide adequate water and sanitary wastewater treatment facilities to service both the principle residence and secondary residential unit in accordance with all applicable Health Department regulations and guidelines in effect at the time of application for the Special Use. - (iii) The units shall comply with the height bulk regulations and building setbacks of the RPD district. - (iv) The property shall be maintained as a single parcel containing two dwelling units unless otherwise approved by the County Board and provided the resulting lots can demonstrate compliance with all of the requirements of the RPD District and applicable Health Department regulations in effect at the time the parcel is divided. - (v) All secondary dwelling units shall not exceed the height of the main dwelling. - (vi) All secondary dwelling units shall be served by the same address, electrical, water, and gas meters that serve the main single-family dwelling unit.
+- (i) At least one of the structures has been identified by the County Board as having historical significance and must incorporate or involve the preservation of an existing structure that can be retrofitted for residential uses or unique buildings which add to the history and heritage of Kendall County. - (ii) The parcel must be greater than 45,000 square feet in size and must be able to demonstrate the ability to provide adequate water and sanitary wastewater treatment facilities to service both the principle residence and secondary residential unit in accordance with all applicable Health Department regulations and guidelines in effect at the time of application for the Special Use. - (iii) The units shall comply with the height bulk regulations and building setbacks of the RPD district. - (iv) The property shall be maintained as a single parcel containing two dwelling units unless otherwise approved by the County Board and provided the resulting lots can demonstrate compliance with all of the requirements of the RPD District and applicable Health Department regulations in effect at the time the parcel is divided. - (v) All secondary dwelling units shall not exceed the height of the main dwelling. - (vi) All secondary dwelling units shall be served by the same address, electrical, water, and gas meters that serve the main single-family dwelling unit.
 No separate meters shall be allowed. - (vii) Adequate off-street parking shall be available for the secondary dwelling unit. - (viii) Covenant or Deed Restrictions: As a condition of securing a Building Permit for construction of a secondary dwelling unit being added to an existing single-family home, the property owner shall record against the deed to the subject property, a covenant or deed restriction which shall prohibit the rental, lease or sale of the secondary dwelling unit separately from the rental, lease or sale of the main dwelling unit.
 Proof that such a covenant or deed restriction has been recorded shall be provided to the Kendall County Zoning Administrator prior to the issuance of the Building Permit for the secondary dwelling unit.

-- (ix) The materials, colors, and architectural style of the secondary dwelling unit shall be similar to the principal residence - (x) The livable floor area of the secondary dwelling unit shall not exceed fifty percent (50%) of the livable floor area of the principal residence. - (xi) Construction of all secondary dwelling units shall meet applicable building codes. - (xii) There must be a shared driveway between both dwelling units. - Seminaries, convents, monasteries, and similar religious institutions, including dormitories and other accessory uses required for operation, provided such uses are located on a tract of land not less than five acres. - p.
-Solar Gardens subject to the provisions of Section 4.00 of the Kendall County Zoning Ordinance.
-(Amended 11/20/2018) - 2.
-The following uses may be allowed by special use permit in accordance with the provisions of Section 13.00 without inclusion in the Planned Development or a subsequent amendment (Amended 3/21/18). - a.
+- (ix) The materials, colors, and architectural style of the secondary dwelling unit shall be similar to the principal residence - (x) The livable floor area of the secondary dwelling unit shall not exceed fifty percent (50%) of the livable floor area of the principal residence. - (xi) Construction of all secondary dwelling units shall meet applicable building codes. - (xii) There must be a shared driveway between both dwelling units. - 2.
+The following uses may be allowed by special use permit in accordance with the provisions of Section 13.07 without inclusion in the Planned Development or a subsequent amendment. - a.
 Agency Licensed Family Residential Care Homes Transitional Halfway house.
 (A single housekeeping unit of three (3) or fewer persons receiving care in a family-like atmosphere where the residents are residing in the home on a transitional or temporary basis where the length of residency is not expected to be more than one (1) year.
 Oversight and supervisory personnel shall be on the premises in addition to this number.) - b.
 Bed and breakfast establishments are permitted subject to the following conditions: - a.
 Shall have no more than five (5) guest rooms for rent. - b.
-Shall be in operation for not less than six (6) nights in a six(6) month period. - c.
+Shall be in operation for not less than six (6) nights in a six (6) month period. - c.
 Shall maintain a guest register which shall be available at all times for inspections. - d.
 Shall be located in a single family detached dwelling, not an accessory building or garage. - e.
 Shall satisfy all requirements of the Kendall County Health